All Episodes

 I mean, because this is affecting the private health care industry.

-And uh, I mean, they're they're cutting back employees, so I mean, we're already feeling the effects of it.
+So, I mean, we're already feeling the effects of it.

-Yeah, but I uh this is this is this is not an HMO.
+Yeah, but this is not an HMO.

-Usually the HMOs went away and people came up with some other alternative.
+The HMOs went away and people came up with some other alternative.

-I'll tell Danny made a great point.
+Danny made a great point.

-HMOs were sold as a great way to lower costs, and they drove costs through the roof and there was no benefit.
+HMOs were sold as a great way to lower costs, and they drove costs through the roof, and there was no benefit.

 Export Selection